Dwight, Massachusetts: Holland Glen

-Holland Glen is a 290-acre old-growth forest conservation area known as a natural "crown jewel," southeast of the center of Dwight that features hiking trails, waterfalls, small pools and “a deep, narrow chasm with steep sides covered thickly with a growth of pine and hemlock."
+Holland Glen is a 290-acre old-growth forest conservation area known as a natural "crown jewel," southeast of the center of Dwight that features hiking trails, waterfalls, small pools and "a deep, narrow chasm with steep sides covered thickly with a growth of pine and hemlock."
 The Belchertown Historical Association began acquiring land, with the purchase of just seven acres, in the early 1900s before it was "mutilated by lumbering operations," according to The Springfield Republican.
 The Glen, managed by the Kestrel Land Trust, was named for Josiah Gilbert Holland and is accessible from State Route 9.

 Above the Glen are springs that form the Hop Brook.
 It flows in a westerly direction and enters the Lawrence Swamp in South Amherst, and empties into the Fort River.

 Scarborough Brook begins on the West Hill, north of Holland Glen and the Hop Brook.
 It runs west and the southerly and created the narrow ravine of Gulf Road.
 Its mouth is at the Hop Brook, to the west of Federal Street near the Daigle Well.

 Montague Brook begins in south Pelham, in a spring-field near the Mountain Goat Loop hiking trail, flowing in a southwesterly direction through Dwight, and enters the Hop Brook in the Lawrence Swamp.

 A fourth unnamed brook begins in the unnamed wetland south of North Street and east of Federal Street and empties into the Hop Brook in the Topping Farm Conservation Area, 220 acres that nearly connects Lawrence Swamp and the Mount Holyoke Range.

 Lawrence Swamp

-To the immediate west of Dwight in South Amherst is the Lawrence Swamp, a thousand acres of forested wetland, scrub-shrub floodplain, and open meadow and habitat for rare species of birds and wildlife.
+In the Western section of Dwight straddling the Belchertown and South Amherst border is the Lawrence Swamp, a thousand acres of forested wetland, scrub-shrub floodplain, and open meadow and habitat for rare species of birds and wildlife.
 It contains numerous hiking trails and several wells that produce drinking water for Amherst.
 Its watershed encompasses most of the Dwight area.

 The Swamp is most accessible at the Norwottuck Branch Rail Trail entrance on Station Road in South Amherst, which becomes North Street in Dwight.